AleenDhar/Website-Query-Ollama/README.md

-# Fraud Detection with Blockchain and AI
+# Website Query using Ollama

 ## Setup
 In the main directory install all dependencies